XTremEive/YouMeJS/README.md

 What is left to do in order to have a ready-to-use library? (todolist)
 ---

+- Add if evaluator
+- Add conditional attribute
-- Add recursion in the comment parsing
+- Add a proper parent context
 - ...